Oman: Foreign relations

 Since 1970, Oman has pursued a moderate foreign policy, and has expanded its diplomatic relations dramatically.
 Oman is among the very few Arab countries that have maintained friendly ties with Iran.
-Yusuf bin Alawi bin Abdullah is the Sultanate's Minister Responsible for Foreign Affairs.
+Badr bin Hamad Al Busaidi is the Sultanate's Minister of Foreign Affairs.

 Oman allowed the British Royal Navy and Indian Navy access to the port facilities of Al Duqm Port & Drydock.